 This has not been reported by users but occasionally showed up during testing.
 There’s a lot of potential reasons for this and it is still subject to investigation as to what’s the most likely/most frequent reason to cause this.

-Zram does never sync to disk unless you properly shut it down (and to do so you need to unmount the zram directories).
+ZRAM does never sync to disk unless you stop it (doing so syncs to and then unmounts the ZRAM directories).

-Now if something happens to write more changed data to zram’ed directories than there fits into, ‘permission denied’ is how the system protects itself against even more severe impacts.
+Now if something happens to write more changed data to zram’ed directories than there fits into, ‘permission denied’ is (most often) how the system protects itself against even more severe impacts.